-Born Taylor Luciow in Roncesvalles, Toronto, Mitchell began performing at an early age, ultimately graduating from the Etobicoke School of Arts with a major in musical theatre before embarking on a career as a singer-songwriter.
+Born Taylor Luciow in Roncesvalles, Toronto, Mitchell began performing at an early age.
+She graduating from the Etobicoke School of Arts with a major in musical theatre before embarking on a career as a singer-songwriter.
 After initially releasing an EP in 2007, she followed up with her independently-produced debut album at the age of 18.
 Featuring guest performances from a number of prominent Canadian country and folk singers, the album was well received, garnering praise from leading Canadian music publication Exclaim! magazine, amongst others.

 After being invited to perform at the prestigious Winnipeg Folk Festival in July 2019, shortly before turning 19, she began preparations for a tour of Atlantic Canada to promote her album, beginning on October 23rd 2009.
 What would prove to be her final performance took place in Lucasville on the outskirts of Halifax, Nova Scotia on October 25th.